danielsaidi/ScrollKit/README.md

 The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with ScrollKit.

-To create a scroll view with a stretchable, sticky header, just create a `ScrollViewWithStickyHeader` and provide it with a header view and header height:
+To create a scroll view with a stretchable, sticky header, just create a `ScrollViewWithStickyHeader` and provide it with a view and height:

 ```swift
 struct MyView: View {